Penny167/myFlix-client/README.md

 myFlix-client is a responsive front end for a movie application that allows movie enthusiasts to view information about movies, directors and genres for a selection of classic films.

-The app interacts with a database that holds movie and user information using the myFlix API.
+The app interacts with a database that holds movie and user information, using the myFlix API.
 The repository for the API, which includes documentation of all the available endpoints, can be found [here](https://github.com/Penny167/myFlix).

 my-Flix-client was built using React, uses the build tool Parcel and is hosted on Netlify.